Reitumetse24/Work-readiness-portfolio/README.md

 #### ✨ Reflection

 **Situation:**
-During the Business Communication module, I was tasked with preparing a professional email and formal report for a simulated company scenario.</br>
+During this, I was tasked with preparing a professional email and formal report for a simulated company scenario.</br>
 **Task:**
 My goal was to communicate a project update clearly and professionally, ensuring the message was concise, respectful, and well-formatted for a business environment.</br>
 **Action:**